 Verdde promotes long-term and sustainable development for Sami practitioners, the audiences in Norrbotten, and the regional institutions.
 The institution contributes to visibility for Sami culture and will hopefully spark new and productive conversations, understanding and exchange over kitchen tables, at the workplace, and in the offices of local policy makers.

-Verdde is initiated in the Swedish parts of Sápmi, with Norrbotten as the point of departure, and is furthermore planned to take place in the Norwegian and Finnish parts of Sápmi in a forthcoming future.
-The institution is developed by Maria Ragnestam, Director of Konstfrämjandet Norrbotten, and is led in collaboration with Ellen B. Dalbakk / Rámavuol Elle Bigge.
+Verdde is initiated in the Swedish parts of Sápmi, with Norrbotten as the point of departure, and is planned to take place in the Norwegian and Finnish parts of Sápmi in a forthcoming future.
+The institution is developed by Maria Svonni, Director of Konstfrämjandet Norrbotten, and is led in collaboration with Ellen B. Dalbakk / Rámavuol Elle Bigge.

 Verdde is supported by The Postcode Foundation and Region Norrbotten.